Nathan-Busse/Minecraft-Bedrock-Server-Control-Panel-GUI/README.md

  # Step 4:

-Open the "MCBE control gui.py" Script in your IDE and change the directory to the location of your Minecraft Bedrock Dedicated Server.
+Open the ```MCBE control gui.py``` Script in your IDE and change the directory to the location of your Minecraft Bedrock Dedicated Server.

 ```python